-Since Alex is the owner of Aspen Paragliding, he always takes off last, which gave me time to watch all the other fools launch themselves successfully off the cliff, soar through the air, and nail the landing zone.
-Although I couldn't tell how hard they landed or if anything was broken - but the good news was I didn't see any ambulances heading to the landing zone.
+Since Alex is the owner of Aspen Paragliding, he always takes off last, which gave me time to watch all the other brave souls launch themselves successfully off the cliff, soar through the air, and nail the landing zone.
+Although I couldn’t tell how hard they landed or if anything was broken, however, I didn’t see any ambulances heading to the landing zone.

 Wow – what a unique and fantastic experience soaring high above some stunningly beautiful scenery, twisting and turning through the air, feeling free as a bird, and seeming to be in control of what we, I mean Alex was doing.
 Shortly after we took off, an eagle went soaring by and Alex said he would try to follow and duplicate its moves because eagles have been doing this soaring thing for thousands of years and they know where the thermals are to give us lift for a higher and longer ride.
 We stayed with him for a couple turns, caught the thermal, and rode higher than any of the other paragliders in our group.

 Five minutes into the flight, Alex said “How would you like to fly this thing.”
 Next thing I knew I was flying through the air with the greatest of ease – even though my heart was pumping and my hands were shaking – as I maneuvered the two of us left and right 3000 feet above ground!
 When Alex took back the controls and said, “now let me show you what this chute can do!”
 Next thing I know we are doing loop-to-loops and rolls and rapid lefts, rights, and circles and my stomach was doing the same thing.
 I was amazed at the agility of the chute and the way that Alex could control it.
 After that I was feeling pretty confident and cocky knowing my pilot, who had my life in his hands, clearly knew what he was doing.